stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

   differentiate between the two cases, a node can explicitly send a _vote-or-accept_ message.

+* _confirm_ `a` indicates that _accept_ `a` has reached quorum threshold at the sender.
+This message is not strictly necessary, and is interpreted the same as _accept_ `a` except that it allows an optimization in which recipients can ignore the contents of the sender's quorum slices because the sender claims already to have been satisfied.

 (#fig:voting) illustrates the federated voting process.
 A node `v` votes for a valid statement `a` that doesn't contradict past votes `v` has cast or statements `v` has accepted.
 When the _vote_ message